Jaihind 2: Abhimanyu

-Abhimanyu received positive reviews from critics.

 Bangalore Mirror wrote, "Abhimanyu may not be unique in how the story is told, but the idea is novel and is appealing enough".
-Indiaglitz gave 8 out of 10 and wrote, "Terrific action, tolerable narration, appealing in contents – Arjun Sarja in his first direction in Kannada has given a 'paisa vasool' cinema Abhimanyu".
 The New Indian Express wrote "Abhimanyu is a taut action film with a strong social message.
 The subject would not have lost its grip if he was a little focussed on what exactly he wanted to say.
 However, Arjun has put enough effort into the film to make it a worthy one-time watch".